RTEMS/rtems-docs/c-user/config/scheduler-general.rst

     - ``CONFIGURE_SCHEDULER_USER_PER_THREAD`` must be defined to the type of the per-thread information of the user scheduler.

-NOTES:
-    This scheduler configuration option is an advanced configuration option.
-    Think twice before you use it.

     At this time, the mechanics and requirements for writing a new scheduler are evolving and not fully documented.
 It is recommended that you look at